Portobello, Edinburgh: 19th century

 Portobello became industrialized in the 19th century, manufacturing bricks ("Portobello brick"), glass, lead, paper, pottery, soap and mustard.
 Joppa to the east was important as a salt producer.

 In 1833 the town was made a burgh, and jointly with Leith and Musselburgh, it was represented by one member of Parliament.
-Then in 1896 Portobello was incorporated into Edinburgh by Act of Parliament.
-The Scotsman in 1912 noted that "It was by the provisions of the Edinburgh Extension Act of 1895 under which Portobello was amalgamated with the city, that Edinburgh gave an undertaking to build and maintain the town hall in Portobello, and in February of this year the Corporation decided to implement the bargain".
+Then in 1896 Portobello was incorporated into Edinburgh by the Edinburgh Extension Act 1896 (59 & 60 Vict. c. cciii).
+The Scotsman in 1912 noted that "It was by the provisions of the Edinburgh Extension Act of 1896 under which Portobello was amalgamated with the city, that Edinburgh gave an undertaking to build and maintain the town hall in Portobello, and in February of this year the Corporation decided to implement the bargain".
 A formidable red-brick power station was built in 1923 at the west end of the beach.
-It was extended by Ebenezer James MacRae) in 1938, and operated until 1977 when it was closed.
+It was extended by Ebenezer James MacRae in 1938, and operated until 1977 when it was closed.
 It was demolished in the following 18 months.

 Between 1846 and 1964 a railway station provided access for visitors to the resort, whose facilities came to include a large open-air swimming pool, heated by waste from the power station.
 The actor Sean Connery once worked there as a lifeguard.
 The pool was closed in 1979.
 There was also a lido (now demolished) and a permanent funfair, which closed in 2007 and was also eventually demolished to make way for new housing.